 Accessibility: Not great, stairs to the amphitheatre – there are accessible toilets

-Getting there: Take a ferry from Circular Quay to Taronga Zoo Wharf and follow the track to the headland.
+Getting there: Take a ferry from Circular Quay to Taronga Zoo Wharf and follow the track.

 Dog-friendly: Bradley’s Head is not dog friendly.